kosivantsov/omegat_scripts/aux_scripts/README.md

 ### Caveats

+#### Plugins

 To avoid conflicts, the script deletes all jar files from the **installation folder** (if that folder is writeable) or prompts the user do so manually (if the folder is read-only).

 Any jar files that the user might wish to keep can be saved under a subfolder in the `plugins` folder, e.g. `plugins\my_folder`.
 That way they will be protected and the customization script will not touch them.

+#### Restart

+To make sure that the new settings are applied (in case there is more than instance running), OmegaT will close after the customization update.
+It needs to be restarted manually.
+Since the check for updates happens when OmegaT is launched and before any project is open, if there is any update available, it'll have to be started twice.

 ### Where is the user configuration folder